belabh/tipc/README.md

 #### Test your new IP

 TIPC will show your new IP in the terminal.
-You can also verify in a browser with these websites:
+You can also verify it in a browser with these websites:

 - [https://www.whatismyip.com](https://www.whatismyip.com)
 - [https://ipleak.net](https://ipleak.net)